Wish (film): Plot

 Asha retrieves Sabino's wish and he is overjoyed to be able to remember it, but Magnifico arrives to arrest them, having been informed that Asha was responsible for Star's summoning.
 Corrupted by the dark magic, Magnifico intends to use Star's magic and Rosas's wishes to increase his own power, forcing Sabino and Sakina to flee to a nearby island while Asha, Star, and Valentino stay behind to free the citizens' wishes.
 One of Asha's friends, Simon, is revealed to be the one who sold her out to Magnifico, in hopes that his wish to become a knight would be granted.
-Magnifico grants the wish, but additionally bewitches Simon into being his henchman and capturing Asha.
+Magnifico grants the wish, but additionally bewitches Simon into being his henchman.

 Asha rallies her other friends Dahlia, Gabo, Hal, Bazeema, Safi, and Dario to put an end to Magnifico's reign.
 Amaya also joins them, having discovered Magnifico's corruption.
 While her friends infiltrate Magnifico's study and open up the ceiling to free the wishes, Asha tries to distract Magnifico, only to be tricked by a disguised Simon, whom she defeats with the animals' help.
-Magnifico ascends the castle's tower, absorbing the power of every wish and trapping Star.
+The real Magnifico ascends the castle's tower, absorbing the power of every wish and trapping Star.
 Asha attempts to stop him but is easily overpowered as Magnifico blocks out the sky and immobilizes the citizens, preventing them from wishing on stars.

 Unwilling to give up, Asha remembers the animals' message from before and encourages the citizens to make a wish about changing Rosas's future.
 The strength of their collective desire overpowers Magnifico, releasing the wishes from him and freeing Star.
 Magnifico's magic turns against him and traps him inside his staff's mirror, while the citizens regain their sealed wishes with a newfound appreciation of pursuing them.

 Amaya becomes the sole ruler of Rosas, helping the citizens make their wishes come true on their own.
 A regretful Simon is forgiven by Asha and her friends.
 Star gifts Asha with a magic wand so that she can inspire people to keep dreaming before returning to the sky among the other stars.